Blosc/blosc2_openhtj2k/README.md

 ## Decompression

-Just like in compression, the plugin must be registered (if it's not already) first.
-Note that the number ID must match the one used when the image was compressed:

-    blosc2.register_codec("openhtj2k", 244)

 If the Blosc2 array was saved to a file with a different program, we will need to read it
 first: